davidsev/owlbear-default-view/README.md

 # Set Default View

-An [Owlbear Rodeo](https://www.owlbear.app/) extension to set the default view when entering the room / when clicking " reset view"
+An [Owlbear Rodeo](https://www.owlbear.app/) extension to set the default view when entering the room / when clicking "reset view"

 ## Installation